 6. Handmade Crafts

 Handicraft markets are great for picking up local crafts, however with responsible travel at the heart of everything we do, InsideAsia Travel Consultant Charlotte has some great sustainable options: “In Cambodia, Artisans d’Angkor are a social enterprise that sell amazing work – look out for jewellery, scarves and cushion covers.
 In Laos, Ock Pop Tok is the perfect place to find a woven item, knowing that you are supporting the local community”.

 One of the top things to do in Hoi An is visit a tailor, and for good reason; you can get pretty much anything made: suits, jackets, dresses, pyjamas… you name it, for a fraction of the price back home.

 Tailors outnumber all other businesses two to one in Hoi An, and some places can produce quite sub-standard work so make sure you take your time to judge the competition and read our guide to ordering bespoke clothing in Hoi An.

 Make the most of your trip to Southeast Asia with the help of our travel experts.
 After some inspiration?
-Check out our Vietnam and Cambodia Uncovered Tailormade Journey.
+Check out our Vietnam & Cambodia Uncovered itinerary.